 - HM Revenue & Customs (HMRC) for their taxes

-- Department for Work and Pensions (DWP) to stop their State Pension and benefits
+- Department for Work and pensions (DWP) to stop any state pension payments and benefits

-- Driver and Vehicle Licensing Agency (DVLA) to cancel their driving license, car tax and car registration documents
+- Driver and Vehicle Licensing Agency (DVLA) to cancel their driving licence, car tax and car registration documents

 - Public sector or armed forces pension scheme for their pension